tote93/Minesweeper-Client-Server/README.md

 - To exit the service, the message "EXIT" will be used; in this way, the server will remove it from connected clients.
 If it were playing, the game it was in would end, warning the other player: "+ Ok.
 Your opponent has finished the game", if you were waiting for a game, removes it from the wait.
 - Any message that does not use one of the detailed specifiers will generate a Err" message from the server.
 - Usuarios.txt, is the file divided by two values: Username Password
+- You can play in Lan network, modifying the Ip-adress, currently is set to localhost.

 # Commands to play
 - USER user: message to enter the user you want.